amykangweb/UFundIt/README.md

 Mission statement:

-To lower the barriers of promoting and funding any beneficial cause.
+To lower the barriers of promoting and funding for any beneficial cause.

 Vision statment: